k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/03_create_a_new_user_job.md

 Jobs are defined in the Fabric Studio and can be saved to a project file and be deployed to the Fabric Server.
 A Job can be a Java function or a simple command.

-## How Do I Create a New User Job?
+## How Do I Create a New User Job using Java code?

 ### Step 1
 Go to the **Project Tree** > **LU** > **Java** > **Category** and right click **New Function** to display the **Function Editor** window.